PFC Bergdahl Is No 'Hero'

 And on the matter of exchanging terrorists for this “POS,” another writes, “The blood on these terrorists' hands, and the countless man hours of intel, surveillance and costly fighting that went into their capture, negates any justification for this exchange.
 And releasing enemy combatants effectively negates our purpose for fighting, and is horribly demoralizing.
 Releasing enemies of the United States in exchange for a deserter?
 This band of ruthless thugs just negotiated a strategic defeat of the United States without any cost.”

-Additionally, Col. Allen West (USA, Ret.), a colleague who is no stranger to Army combat operations in Iraq and Afghanistan, echoes the concerns about Bergdahl’s status, noting, “It’s not the modus operandi for Islamic terrorists to detain American troops when captured.”
+Additionally, Col. Allen West (USA, Ret.), who is no stranger to Army combat operations in Iraq and Afghanistan, echoes the concerns about Bergdahl’s status, noting, “It’s not the modus operandi for Islamic terrorists to detain American troops when captured.”
 And former Army spec ops commander Michael Waltz, who was in charge of search teams looking for the deserter, insists, “Bergdahl owes the mothers of soldiers who did not come home, answers.”

 For his part, on June 27, 2009, Bergdahl, according to published reports of his last email to his family prior to deserting, wrote, “The future is too good to waste on lies.
 And life is way too short to care for the damnation of others, as well as to spend it helping fools with their ideas that are wrong.
 I have seen their ideas and I am ashamed to even be american [sic].
 The horror of the self-righteous arrogance that they thrive in.
 It is all revolting. … I am ashamed to be an american [sic].
 And the title of US soldier is just the lie of fools… I am sorry for everything here.
 The horror that is america [sic] is disgusting…” (That anti-American rant were it more literate, could have been scripted by Obama himself.)